My name is Miwa (written as “身和” in kanji).

 Previously, I worked as a research fellow with the Japan Society for the Promotion of Science.

-My works are connected toward the goal of re-imagining mathematics and STEM learning, with a focus on linguistic diversity, historicity and power.
-I pay attention to learners’ embodied and emplaced experiences that have been historically subjugated or hidden.
-I also pay attention to people’s collective mobilization of mathematics and STEM literacy toward the betterment of society and environmental justice.
+My works are connected toward the goal of re-imagining mathematics and STEM learning, with a focus on linguistic diversity, historicity, and power.
+Toward fostering transdisciplinary experiences, I keenly observe and listen to learners’ embodied and emplaced experiences that have been historically subjugated or hidden.
+I also pay attention to the collective mobilization of mathematics and STEM literacy by people working towards social and environmental justice.

 To me, research is a means of shedding light on the traditionally unseen and hidden disciplinary knowledge shared by (im)migrant and refugee learners and their families.
-I value co-design of learning environments with learners, teachers, community activists, and families.
+I value co-designing learning environments with learners (including) teachers, community activists, and families.
 I am committed to amplifying longitudinal and historical analyses of learning.

 I love being in Calgary for its accessibility for outdoor activities – I love biking, hiking, and cross-country skiing.

 At home, I play the piano and sing (not too well… but I still enjoy).
 I cultivate my little garden and observe how plants grow in the ecosystem.

-I draw a comic based on my mundane life with my beloved partner (my comic is entitled “Everyday Queer” – TBC in my Blog).
+I draw a comic based on my mundane and humorous life with my beloved partner (my comic is entitled “Everyday Queer” – TBC in my Blog).